 1. Viruses: You have heard this term for decades, but it still exists.
-Computer viruses, much like biological viruses infect systems to damage the applications, alter their functionalities, delete files and insert their own code.
-This causes a huge performance drop and leads to frequent system crashes, the inability to connect to the internet or perform any functions on the device.
+Computer viruses, much like biological viruses, infect systems to damage the applications, alter their functionalities, delete files and insert their own code.
+This causes a huge performance drop and leads to frequent system crashes, and the inability to connect to the internet or perform any functions on the device.

 3. Madware: Mobile adware or Madware is a type of malware used by hackers to perform sixth-generation cyber attacks.
 It is designed to display malicious ads on the users’ screen in order to infect the device and collect the stored data on it.

 4. Mobile phishing: Phishing attacks are not new to the business world.
 But with the surge in usage of mobile devices, especially beyond office premises and in BYOD environments, hackers have modified their phishing attacks to make maximum impact on the user’s mobile devices.
 Unlike traditional attacks and phishing activities that use malicious emails to hack into the user’s system, mobile phishing attacks use fake mobile apps to deliver malware to the devices.

 5. Drive-by downloads: Imagine having your corporate devices infected by malware despite being careful enough to not click on malicious ads, suspicious emails or untrusted links.
 This is what drive-by downloads do to your system.
 It leverages any system, OS or app flaws to find an entry into the system, laying hands on your corporate data and network.